kyleraywed/dei/README.md

     })

     // Fourth?
 NO!
 Reduce will ALWAYS be the LAST thing to run, it can only be declared
     // one time or it returns an error.
-Returns a promise and an error.
-Before Apply(),
-    // promise.Get() returns nil.
-On Apply(), the promise is fulfilled, and promise.Get()
-    // will return a value.
-Alternatively, Apply() will return a length 1 slice of T with
+Apply() will return a length 1 slice of T with
     // the same value.
-    _, err := pipeline.Reduce(func(acc int, value int) int {
+    err := pipeline.Reduce(func(acc int, value int) int {
         return acc + value
     })
     if err != nil {